gudnuf/bolt12-prism/README.md

 }
 ```

 Notice that outlay property?
-That's how the prism plugin deals with failed payments AND fees.
+That's how the prism plugin deals with failed payments AND Lightning Network fees.
 When a prism binding has an incoming payment, prism member outlays in the binding are increased according the prism policy and incoming amount.

 When a payment to a prism member succeeds, the outlay is decremented by the total amount of the payment (including fees paid when `fees_incurred_by=remote`).
 When `fees_incurred_by=local` fees are paid by the node operator hosting the prism.
 Prism member payouts occur when outlays exceed the `payout_threshold` in the respective prism policy.